CharlesB91/visit-glasgow/README.md

 **Navigation Bar**

-- Featured on all 3 pages, the full responsive navigation bar includes links to Home page, What’s on section, Explore page and finally the social section.
+- Featured on all 3 pages, the full responsive navigation bar includes links to Home page, Explore, News Letter Explore page section.
 This is identical in each page to allow for easy navigation.
 - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
 - Additionally the nav bar is on a fixed position so the user does not need to scroll back to the top of the page if they wish to change page.
 This fixture also collapses into a hamburger icon when the screen width is reduced to mobile screen size.
 - The particular bold colour which been chosen compliments the famous people make Glasgow image below the navigation bar.